Restoring Vision in Hazy Weather with Hierarchical Contrastive Learning: Proposed Method

 where $\hat{N},\hat{A},\hat{P}$ denote the extracted features from the VGG-19 network and $\left\|.\right\|_{1}$ is $L_{1}$ norm to measure the similarity between two extracted features.
 Such a special design is expected to capture the relationship between recovered images in different resolutions.
-In the implementation, we extract the features from the 1st, 3rd, 5th, 9th, and 13th layers of the pre-trained VGG-19 and set the corresponding coefficients as $\frac{1}{32}$, $\frac{1}{16}$, $\frac{1}{8}$, $\frac{1}{4}$, and 1, respectively.
-When dealing with the cross-scale images, we interpolate images with different scales to the middle scale to calculate the loss.
+In the implementation, we extract the features from the 1st, 3rd, 5th, 9th, and 13th layers of the pre-trained VGG-19 and set the corresponding coefficients as $\frac{1}{32}$, $\frac{1}{16}$, $\frac{1}{8}$, $\frac{1}{4}$, and 1, respectively, which have been shown to be effective in image dehazing~\cite{liu2019griddehazenet,wu2021contrastive}.
+These features contain high-level semantic information and can effectively represent the global and local features of the image.
+In addition, when dealing with the cross-scale images, we interpolate images with different scales to the middle scale to calculate the loss.
+Our hierarchical contrastive loss aims to use the information from ground-truth images as an upper bound and treat hazy images as a lower bound to leverage the information from positive and negative images for image dehazing.
+Therefore, it is important to note that the reference embeddings in our loss are the generated images, not the ground-truth images.